philsturgeon/phil.tech/_posts/2014-03-13-made-in-production.markdown

 On the ride I kept thinking of potential shirts and quotes.
 A lot of them got thrown away, and some are chalked to be produced later.
 The first t-shirt of course had to be something iconic, that PHP developers around the world would understand, love and immediately want.

-As PHP developers we are often linked to the [Fractal of Bad Design blog post](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/), as though it is somehow relevant to actual PHP developers and not just some big list of bizare edge-cases and complaints about not being Python.
+As PHP developers we are often linked to the [Fractal of Bad Design blog post](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/), as though it is somehow relevant to actual PHP developers and not just some big list of bizarre edge-cases and complaints about not being Python.
 It's annoying, but it has created some amazing imagery for us.

 > I can’t even say what’s wrong with PHP, because— okay.
 Imagine you have uh, a toolbox.
 A set of tools.
 Looks okay, standard stuff in there.